When are epsilon-nets small?: Upper bounds on the doubling constant

 \end{lem} We immediately have the following result, already mentioned in Section~\ref{sec3}. \begin{cor} For a range space $(\X, \mathcal{R})$ of VC-dimension $d$ there exists $c>0$ such that

-\end{cor} \begin{proof} {The result follows since the shallow-cell complexity can be upper bounded by the Vapnik-Chervonenkis-Sauer-Shelah inequality.} \end{proof} {Finally, we provide the result which immediately proves the bound \eqref{optbound} in some geometric scenarios. \begin{lem} For the range spaces induced by half-spaces in $\mathbb{R}^2$ and $\mathbb{R}^3$, by balls in $\mathbb{R}^2$, by intervals in $\mathbb{R}$ and for range spaces of VC dimension $d = 1$ it holds,
+\end{cor} \begin{proof} { The result follows since the shallow-cell complexity can be upper bounded by the Vapnik-Chervonenkis-Sauer-Shelah inequality.} \end{proof} { Finally, we provide Lemma that proves the bound \eqref{optbound} in some geometric scenarios. \begin{lem} For the range spaces induced by half-spaces in $\mathbb{R}^2$ and $\mathbb{R}^3$, by balls in $\mathbb{R}^2$, by intervals in $\mathbb{R}$ and for range spaces of VC dimension $d = 1$ it holds that